CryptArchy/rackmate/README.md

 Gnome eventually, but it’s simple to do, so feel free to submit them as pull requests.

+Building for Windows has been tested with *MingW* only.
+It most likely will not compile with Visual Studio due to our use of C99.

 keys.c
 ------
 Currently Rackmate won’t build without a Spotify key (this will be changed